Rajdiwate/Chatify/docs/README.md

 # TODO --->

-    add group chat
-        create groups API.
-        getConversation api modify to get group convos inviteToGroup api ==> {senderId , convoId , recieverId}

-        on the header , create an icon to display the pending group invites.(same as that of the  pending friends) on accepting the invite , update the group convos
+        on accepting the invite , update the group convos

         on the tabs(friends/groups) , give option to create group